AviatrixSystems/Docs/HowTos/transit_gateway_external_device_bgp_over_lan_workflow.rst

   :keywords: Aviatrix Transit network, Private Network, BGP over LAN, External Device, High Performance, SD-WAN

 ==========================================================================================
-AWS Multi-cloud Transit BGP over LAN Workflow
+AWS Multi-Cloud Transit BGP over LAN Workflow
 ==========================================================================================

 Introduction
 ============

-Transit BGP to LAN allows Aviatrix Transit Gateways to communicate with a pair of instances in the same VPC in AWS without running any tunneling protocol such as IPSec or GRE.
+Transit BGP to LAN allows Aviatrix Transit Gateways to communicate with a pair of instances in the same VPC in AWS without running any tunneling protocol such as IPsec or GRE.
 One use case is to interoperate with third-party virtual appliances such as SD-WAN cloud instances that do not have the capability to support BGP over any tunneling protocols.

 For example, integrating with SD-WAN gateways can be deployed as below,

 |sd_wan_integ_aws|

-where an Aviatrix Multi-cloud Transit Gateway connects to a third-party cloud instance in the same VPC in AWS.
+where an Aviatrix Multi-Cloud Transit Gateway connects to a third-party cloud instance in the same VPC in AWS.

 This document describes a step-by-step instruction on how to build Aviatrix Transit Gateway to External Device using BGP over LAN in AWS.
 In this Tech Note, you learn the following: